Date: September 17, 2024

 Let’s analyze it: “Predatory aggression.
 This form of aggression is basically unrelated to the other forms of aggression described above and can be distinguished from them because (1) it is specifically triggered by the presence of a prey object within the visual field of the predator, and (2) a predator will display predation regardless of the environment in which it is placed. (…) However, it should be noted that because it is different from other forms of aggression, predatory attack may be viewed by some ethologists not as a form of aggression, but rather as behavioral strategy in association with feeding behavior.”

 First, It is important to note that the term “predatory aggression” is not well defined, and most of it came from lab experiments using electric and chemical elements.
 In the dog world, I suspect that was Beaver’s 1999 Canine Behavior: A Guide for Veterinarians book that introduced this term, based on a study where p-chlorophenylalanine was injected in rats (https://psycnet.apa.org/record/1973-28324-001).
 It raises the suspicion that the veterinary field brings concepts from other fields and applies them as “symptoms.”
+Lindsay’s Handbook of Animal Training and Behavior Series also mentions the term, referencing it to Siegel & Edinger (1981), classifying it as a “quiet attack” and linking it to the Lateral Hypothalamus, which I’ll discuss further.
 Again, those studies had no precise definitions, especially in the first ones from the 1960s and the other mainly from the 70s.
-Perhaps the main reason for this Ripple effect of using this term without an accurate analysis and using them as the main premise for other works, especially in the neuroscience field, which can inadvertently jeopardize all the research made since then and make it a challenge for a deep critical analysis in this term because it has become somewhat entrenched in the vocabulary of neuroscience and behavioral studies making it familiar even if technically wrong, like these, for instance, mixing terms from veterinary, psychology, neuroscience, and ethology (https://onlinelibrary.wiley.com/doi/abs/10.1002/bsl.842 , https://www.sciencedirect.com/science/article/abs/pii/S0166432815000479, https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1460-9568.2010.07429.x).
+Perhaps the main reason for this ripple effect of using this term without an accurate analysis and using them as the main premise for other works, especially in the neuroscience field, which can inadvertently jeopardize all the research made since then and make it a challenge for a deep critical analysis in this term because it has become somewhat entrenched in the vocabulary of neuroscience and behavioral studies making it familiar even if technically wrong, like these, for instance, mixing terms from veterinary, psychology, neuroscience, and ethology (https://onlinelibrary.wiley.com/doi/abs/10.1002/bsl.842 , https://www.sciencedirect.com/science/article/abs/pii/S0166432815000479, https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1460-9568.2010.07429.x).

 Below are a few links from my research to papers mentioning the term without a clear definition.
 Quite the opposite, chasing and biting seem to be the main factors for this classification, which I’ll discuss further.